cogentcore/core/docs/content/3-views/table-views.md

 })
 ```

-You can hide certain fields from the user:
+You can hide certain columns from the user:

 ```Go
 type language struct {